xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 This netlink platform integration enables Open/R to run as a routing stack on top of a Linux kernel as the network stack.
 You can check out the relevant pieces of code here:

->The **"Platform"** module code that runs a thrift Server and receives route batches from the Fib module running a thrift client
+>The **"Platform"** module code runs a thrift Server and receives route batches from the Fib module that runs a thrift client
 ><https://github.com/facebook/openr/tree/master/openr/platform>

 This consists of two important abstractions: